00f2ff/global-old/README.md

    for other purposes

 ## To do:
+Rethink how I handle edges.
+There's the uniqueness problem, but I need to think more carefully about what it means for goods to flow via an edge and whatnot.
+I imagine parallel routes would be a single object rather than 2 distinct edges, as they represent parallel rails

+Think more carefully about how I can intelligently apply the Map API to perform the operations I want

+Consider adding a function to network or vertex (probably vertex) that filters on something about its value using a higher-order function

 ### Map Generation
 - [x] Add edges to connect each PC to one NR for each of the PC's demanded resources, at random, but limited based on the size of each NR/PC -- this may lead to a disconnected graph (can test for it visually)